johnnywang1994/vuepress-plugin-react/README.md

 <VueReact as="Counter" clientOnly />
 ```

+## Dynamic import Supported
+Each of your React component will be dynamic loaded by `Suspense`, only when they are used in the current markdown page, so `No need to worry` about whether these React components will be loaded and decrease the loading speed in every page.

 ## Options
 Since this plugin is mostly based on [@vuepress/plugin-register-components](https://v2.vuepress.vuejs.org/reference/plugin/register-components.html), you can see the documentation there.
 Just some adjustment for default config as following